stevenpencle/D6-LOA/README.md

 > An explaination of user secrets...
 Using the Azure platform requires access to services that provide things like identity management and authentication, SMTP (email), and FDOT enterprise data.
 These services require a secret (password) for each application.
 The EDAT Template has been assigned secrets for you to use during development.
 Once your application is ready to be deployed to Azure TEST, you will need to request secrets that are specific to your application.

-#### Download and Run the [PowerShell Script](https://fdot.visualstudio.com/EDAT/_git/CloneTemplate?path=%2FopenEDAT_Template.ps1&version=GBmaster&_a=contents) to Create a New Application from the Template.
+### Download and Run the [PowerShell Script](https://fdot.visualstudio.com/EDAT/_git/CloneTemplate?path=%2FopenEDAT_Template.ps1&version=GBmaster&_a=contents) to Create a New Application from the Template.
 Thank you, Jim (if you have any issues, please contact Jim - james.quinn@dot.state.fl.us)

 > You will need to unblock the PowerShell script before you execute it!

 ![alt text](Documentation/powershell_security_setting.png "Allow the powershell script to execute")

+#### Warning

+> This will take several minutes to complete due to the NPM package installation.

 > Save the secrets.json file in the `{your-project-name}` project folder.
 The .gitignore file is already configured to ignore this file, but please verify.
 See the image below for the project structure.
 Notice that the `{your-project-name}` project is the .NET Core project and the `ClientApp` folder contains the Angular application.